 Who needs a bun?
 Try this delicious bunless burger instead.
-Simply sandwich your fillings between two beef patties and have at it!
+Simply sandwich your fillings between two beef patties!
 You can add mustard, mayo, cheese, and veggies, or just a slice of cheese for the simplest version.
-Either way, I suspect you won't miss the bun.

 I used to love bread, but now I consider it an unnecessary filler (though I still have several good recipes for keto bread).
 I'd much rather have an extra beef patty!
-This bunless burger is the perfect solution for those on a low-carb or keto diet.
-It focuses on beef, cheese, and vegetables while foregoing the bread.
+This bunless burger is the perfect solution for those on a low-carb diet.
+Just like this cheeseburger casserole, it focuses on beef, cheese, and vegetables while foregoing the bread.

 Ingredients

-- Mustard: I prefer Dijon mustard, which is creamier and less vinegary than yellow mustard, but any mustard will be good here.
+- Mustard: I prefer Dijon mustard.
 You can also use mayo or sriracha mayo.

 - Red onion: If you dislike the sharpness of raw onion, you can simply omit it.
-You can also use sauteed onions if you happen to have some (or if you have the patience to make them!)
+You can also use sauteed onions or caramelized onions if you happen to have some (or if you have the patience to make them!)

 Instructions